2003 NCAA Division I women's basketball tournament: Bids by conference

 Thirty-one conferences earned an automatic bid.
 In twenty-two cases, the automatic bid was the only representative from the conference.
 Thirty-three additional at-large teams were selected from nine of the conferences.

-First and second rounds
+2003 NCAA tournament schedule and venues

 In 2003, the field remained at 64 teams.
 The teams were seeded, and assigned to four geographic regions, with seeds 1–16 in each region.
 In Round 1, seeds 1 and 16 faced each other, as well as seeds 2 and 15, seeds 3 and 14, seeds 4 and 13, seeds 5 and 12, seeds 6 and 11, seeds 7 and 10, and seeds 8 and 9.
 In 2003, a change was implemented in the way first and second round sites were determined.
 From 1982 (the year of the first NCAA women's basketball tournament) through 2002, the first rounds sites were offered to the top seeds.
 Starting in 2003, sixteen sites for the first two rounds were determined approximately a year before the team selections and seedings were completed.